IS2AI/Uzbek_ASR/README.md

 ## Authors

-The Uzbek speech corpus (USC) has been developed in academic collaboration between ISSAI and [TUIT](https://tuit.uz/).
+The Uzbek speech corpus (USC) has been developed in academic collaboration between ISSAI and [Image and Speech Processing Laboratory, Department of Computer Systems, TUIT](https://tuit.uz/en/kompyuter-tizimlari).

 **Authors:**
 - Muhammadjon Musaev;